 The Chrome add-on has been downloaded just over 30,000 times and is currently rated with 3/5 stars.
 Its version name "0.14.0" doesn't look too promising as well, although the last update dates back to January 2021.

 The only two options available are Bypass Proxy and Prevent WebRTC leak.
 I recommend having the latter turned on all the time.
-The former is probably for experienced users only, who may want to connect directly to the host, avoiding cached data.
+The former is a split tunneling feature.

 Ivacy VPN has good 24/7 live chat support.
 I've contacted them multiple times and got connected to an agent right away.
 They answered most of my questions swiftly, but it took a couple of hours to solve it when I had a more serious connectivity issue.
 On the other hand, It may have gone quicker if I had agreed to let them use my computer via TeamViewer.

 Additionally, you can submit a ticket – they are also check these 24/7.
 If you feel uneasy when other people help you, Ivacy VPN has a Support Center with step-by-step guides, FAQs, video tutorials, and the address in Singapore for an old-school vis-a-vis conversation.

 Is Ivacy VPN any good and worth getting?

 Ivacy VPN is good, but not amazing.
 It uses military-grade AES-256 encryption, has a couple of useful features, collects no logs, and its speeds are above average if you’re lucky.
 In addition, the tool supports torrenting (even though the speeds might be inconsistent).

 On the other hand, it lacks the WireGuard tunneling protocol, there’s no kill switch for Apple devices, and no application for Linux.

 And when it comes to streaming, you would expect more than just Netflix US from a service with dedicated servers.
 Even though other content platforms are available, watching in HD can be tricky due to the same performance issues – or at least that’s been my experience.